Larouex/iot-central-raspberrypi-hol/src/Module01/README.md

 }
 ```

-##### Mac instructions (wifi settings)
+#### Mac instructions (wifi settings)
 Create a new empty file that will hold network info:

-     touch /Volumes/boot/wpa_supplicant.conf
+* touch /Volumes/boot/wpa_supplicant.conf

-Edit the file that you just created and paste the text above into it (adjusting for the name of your country code, network name and network password):
+* Edit the file that you just created and paste the text above into it (adjusting for the name of your country code, network name and network password):

-##### Windows instructions (wifi settings)
+#### Windows instructions (wifi settings)
 * Run Notepad
 * Paste in the contents above (adjusting for the name of your country code, network name and network password)
-* Click File / Save As …
+* Click File / Save As ...
-    Be sure to set Save as type to All Files (so the file is NOT saved with a .txt extension)
+* Be sure to set Save as type to All Files (so the file is NOT saved with a .txt extension)
 * Call the file wpa_supplicant.conf and save it
 * Close the file

-#### Eject the micro SD card
+#### Eject the Micro SD card
-Right-click on boot (on your desktop or File Explorer) and select the Eject option
+* Right-click on boot (on your desktop or File Explorer) and select the Eject option
-This is a “logical” eject - meaning it closes files and preps the SD card for removal - you still have to pull the card out yourself
+* This is a “logical” eject - meaning it closes files and preps the SD card for removal - you still have to pull the card out yourself

 #### Congratulations, you have prepared your OS for the Raspberry Pi